 Well-structured supervisions by the experienced Law Fellows at Trinity made the law a lot more accessible and revealed how thought-provoking it can be.
 Their support and encouragement not only gave me the confidence to engage in these supervisions but also inspired me to never stop challenging myself intellectually. – Euchine

-In most years, at least one or two Trinity students participate in the Erasmus+ scheme organised by the University.
-This allows them to spend their third year studying law at one of the Universities of Poitiers in France, Regensburg in Germany, Utrecht in the Netherlands or Madrid in Spain, before returning to Cambridge for a fourth year of study to complete their degree in the usual way.
+In most years, at least one or two Trinity students participate in the exchange scheme organised by the Faculty under the auspices of the Turing Scheme.
+This allows them to spend their third year studying law at one of the Universities of Poitiers in France, Regensburg in Germany, Utrecht in the Netherlands and Madrid in Spain, or the National University of Singapore, before returning to Cambridge for a fourth year of study to complete their degree in the usual way.
 Students apply to take part in this exchange at the start of their second year – not when you apply to Cambridge.

 I spent a year at the Université de Poitiers in France as part of the Law Faculty’s Erasmus exchange programme.
 What started as a frightening leap into the unknown became an opportunity to discover a new city and very different way of learning.
 My experience was wholly positive and eye-opening: I improved my language, made friends from all over the world, and learned a lot about a different country’s legal system.
 I am sure I will return to Poitiers soon, as it now holds many wonderful memories. – Sarah-Anne